This page provides an overview on the key travel information for a visit to British Columbia.

 National parks: Require special fishing permits and are available at park visitor centres and some commercial outlets.
 Special Parks Canada national park regulations apply to angling in park waters.

 It is an offence under the Wildlife Act for a person to feed bears, cougars, coyotes or wolves, or leave food, food waste or other substances with the intent of attracting them.
 Find more information on wildlife viewing safety and etiquette through the BC Ministry of Forests, Lands and Natural Resource Operations.

 In emergency situations, contact the local police, ambulance service, fire department and other emergency services by dialing 911, a free call from any telephone.
 The news media and many tourist facilities cooperate with the RCMP to communicate urgent messages to visitors.
 If you see or hear your name, please phone the number given.

 Visitors from outside Canada should clarify coverage provided by their personal insurance carriers and may wish to obtain additional health insurance before coming to BC.

-    As of April 1st, 2013, a federal goods and services tax (GST) of five per cent and a provincial sales tax (PST) of seven per cent are applicable to most purchased goods and services.
-Until that time, a harmonized sales tax (HST) of 12 per cent applies.
+A federal goods and services tax (GST) of five per cent and a provincial sales tax (PST) of seven per cent are applicable to most purchased goods and services.

 It is customary to tip between 15 percent and 20 percent at bars and restaurants in BC.
 Tips are also given to tour guides, and for taxi service, spa treatments and haircuts.
 Porters at airports, railway stations and hotels generally expect $1-2 (CDN) per item of luggage.